Iran says it gave long-sought answers to UN atomic watchdog - NewsBreak

 The thorny issue is separate from now-stalled talks to revive Tehran's nuclear deal with world powers, which collapsed four years ago when former President Donald Trump withdrew the United States from the accord and imposed crushing sanctions on Iran.
 In the meantime, Iran has vastly expanded its nuclear work.

-As the fate of a renewed nuclear deal hangs in the balance, long-sought answers about Iran’s old but undeclared nuclear sites would improve trust and solve a major sticking point in its negotiations with the International Atomic Energy Agency.
+As the fate of a renewed nuclear deal hangs in the balance, long-sought answers about Iran's old but undeclared nuclear sites would improve trust and solve a major sticking point in its negotiations with the International Atomic Energy Agency .
+The IAEA did not immediately respond to a request for comment about Eslami's statement.

 Eslami told reporters that Iran had handed over documents to the U.N. watchdog about the three requested sites in Iran, without elaborating.
 He expected agency inspectors to visit Iran “to review the answers" and finish a report on the subject by late June, he added.